Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Preliminaries

 \subsubsection{SUC Problem Formulation}

 To model the uncertainty of wind power generation on the supply side and the uncertainty of electricity consumption on the demand side, a two-stage scenario-based SUC model can be applied.
 The first stage involves making day-ahead UC decisions that satisfy all unit constraints, primarily determining the on/off status of thermal generators.
 The second stage involves the economic dispatch of thermal generators under each uncertain scenario, while ensuring compliance with operation constraints.
+A complete formulation of the scenario-based SUC is considered as follows\cite{Pablo2009UncertaintyMUC,Ignacio2017AnEfficientRS,Canan2016AnImprovedSUC}.

 In detail, during an operation horizon of $T$ periods, the decision variables are categorized into two groups.
 The first-stage decision variables are binary variables $u_{{g},{t}}$ determining the on/off states for the $g$-th unit in time period $t$.
 Since these first-stage decisions pertain to day-ahead scheduling, they are independent of realizations of uncertainties.
 Subsequently, when wait-and-see decisions are made, uncertainties in the power system are realized in terms of the output of wind farms on the supply side and the load on the demand side.
 The corresponding random variables are defined as $P_{{h},{t}}^{Wind}$ and $D_{{h},{t}}^{Load}$, respectively, for period $t$ for scenario $h$ in the scenario set $\Omega$ with probability $\pi \left ( \xi_{h} \right )$.
-Due to uncertainties in both supply and demand in the second stage, we introduce load shedding, modeled as a high-cost, fast-start, and unconstrained generator, to maintain the supply-demand balance, thereby enhancing feasibility.
-Therefore, the decision variables at this stage include not only the output of each unit in different time periods $P_{{h},{g},{t}}^{G}$ but also the load shedding amount $P_{{h},{t}}^{shed}$ during the corresponding periods.
+Due to uncertainties in both supply and demand in the second stage, load shedding $P_{{h},{t}}^{shed}$ is introduced to ensure the feasibility.
+Moreover, $C_{g}^{quad}$, $C_{g}^{prim}$ and $C_{g}^{cons}$ are cost coefficients. $C^{shed}$ is the penalty cost of load shedding. $P_{g}^{min}$ and $P_{g}^{max}$ donate the minimum and maximum power output. $P_{g}^{rd}$ and $P_{g}^{ru}$ are ramp-up and ramp-down rate limits. $T_{g}^{U}$ and $T_{g}^{D}$ denote the minimum up-time and down-time durations, respectively.
+The objective in SUC minimizes the total cost, consisting of constant production costs and the quadratic fuel costs of thermal units in (\ref{eq:1a}).
+At last, (\ref{eq:1d}) represents the power balance constraints for any given period in any scenario.